Jay Rock: 1985–2007: Early life and career beginnings

-Jay Rock was born Johnny Reed McKinzie Jr. on March 31, 1985.
+Jay Rock was born Johnny Reed McKinzie Jr. on March 31, 1985 to Mary Williams and Johnny McKinzie Sr. He grew up with one sibling, an older brother named Steven Turner.
 Rock was raised in Watts, a neighborhood in Los Angeles, California, in the Nickerson Gardens projects.
 His cousin was late rapper Earl Swavey.
 As a youth, he became a member of the Bounty Hunter Bloods street gang and attended Locke High School.
 During this time, he was jailed on two occasions, due to the area's anti-gang injunction.
 In 2005, Anthony "Top Dawg" Tiffith, chief executive officer (CEO) of independent record label Top Dawg Entertainment (TDE), discovered Rock and signed him to his label, after hearing a verse of his.
 After signing to TDE, Rock released several mixtapes throughout his neighborhood and via the internet.
 With the help of TDE, Rock was able to secure a recording contract with Asylum Records and later a joint venture deal with Warner Bros.
 Records, in 2007.
 At TDE, Jay Rock met fellow labelmate Kendrick Lamar, and the two would go on multiple tours together, honing their craft.
 The two often feature on each other's records, and along with Ab-Soul and ScHoolboy Q would form the supergroup Black Hippy.